Unity-Technologies/EntityComponentSystemSamples/ECSSamples/Assets/HelloCube/4. SpawnFromMonoBehaviour/README.md

 ## What does it show?

-This sample uses the Components and Systems from HelloCube IJobForEach.
+This sample uses the Components and Systems from HelloCube ForEach.

 Unity.Entities provides a GameObjectConversionUtility to convert a GameObject hierarchy to its Entity representation.
 With this utility, you can convert a Prefab into an Entity representation and use that representation to spawn new instances whenever needed.